rackerlabs/design-system/_docs/style/text-conventions/voice-and-tone.md

 Voice is our style, and communicates our personality to the user.
 Tone is our mood, and communicates our attitude about the subject to the user.

-The words we choose — and the ways we use them — should reflect our goals: building trust, inspiring confidence, making things easier, and developing a relationship with Rackspace users.
+The words we choose—and the ways we use them—should reflect our goals: building trust, inspiring confidence, making things easier, and developing a relationship with Rackspace users.

-When you write user interface text, use words that reflect the following attributes:
+When you write UI text, use words that reflect the following attributes:

 - Human
 - Trustworthy